 Broad Center Programs

 For each program, a diverse class is essential.
 It is imperative that the teachers, individual school leaders, and large urban K-12 public school system leaders reflect the students, families and communities they serve.
 It is also essential because we know that cohorts that are more diverse foster richer discussions and deeper learning.
 The study of public education in America must incorporate deep investigation of the lasting and ongoing impact of racial discrimination and exclusion and this must involve people from all backgrounds.
 All of our programs will have this awareness woven throughout.

 The student at a university is brought into meaningful, close engagement with her colleague across the aisle who is fundamentally different – from a fundamentally different racial background, life circumstances incredibly different and taking the same chemistry or art history class...These are profoundly important things because they affect the view that both students might have had about the groups from which the other person comes.

 Diversity in New Haven

 The Broad Center at Yale School of Management will now call the city of New Haven home.
-Faculty and staff working to launch TBC at Yale SOM are eager to connect future program fellows and scholars not only to the resources of Yale University but also to partners in the wider community.
-The Center provides a new opportunity to honor and learn alongside K-12 students, educators, and leaders in New Haven.
+Programs will connect program Fellows and Master’s students not only to the resources of Yale University but also to partners in the wider community.
+TBC at Yale SOM provides a new opportunity to honor and learn alongside K-12 students, educators, and leaders in New Haven.
 As the Center lays out plans for the years ahead, collaboration with local stakeholders will be critical.
 It is equally important to strengthen existing connections between Yale and the people and organizations of New Haven that are dedicated to the continuous improvement of educational opportunities for students of all backgrounds, as well as to stand together in the face of challenges that arise.